Hey Pet Parents & Pet Lovers,

 That night it was a lot easier to feed Beau.
 Given the fact that he has a kibble addiction, we were able to get him to eat a lot of his wet food by microwaving it first then mixing some kibble into his food.
 Beau also smiled for the first time since the surgery that night while we were petting him.
 We knew this was a great sign and we couldn’t stop petting him because we didn’t want that smile going away!

 Before bed, we decided to ice Beau.
 It was actually a bit difficult to do as the bruising was pretty raw.
 After icing for some time, we put 100% petroleum jelly Vaseline onto Beau, which he didn’t seem to mind.
 I would honestly recommend icing before putting on Vaseline for anyone who is dealing with the same issues.
 The ice seems to numb your little one enough for them to tolerate putting the cream onto them without fuss.
+We also decided to look into alternative ways to calm Beau down, discovering that there is actually music that can help.

 Post-Surgery Recovery Day 4